 We strongly advise applicants to complete the coursework required in their bachelor's program in the semester prior to starting the master's degree in order to allow for a successful start of their postgraduate studies.

 Please note that international degree certificates must be translated and submitted as a certified copy.
 Please follow uni-assist's advice on certification and translation.

 Please ensure that the online application form is completed in full.
 Via the upload function, you have the possibility to upload all of the required documents into the online portal.
-This upload, however, does not replace the written submission of the required certificates and other documents.
-Please print out and sign your completed online application form, and then send this, together with all translated and certified copies of the required certificates/documents and any other necessary documents, to the following address:
+TIn case you are unable to mail hard copies of your document to UNi assist, an online application is sufficient.
+In this case you will have to present the original documents during the enrollment.

 c/o uni -assist e.V.